 This burger has it all – salty halloumi in a slightly sweet buttery brioche bun with crunchy salad and an intense tangy, spicy and fresh chimichurri mayonnaise sauce!
-Our Ultimate Halloumi Burgers will make you forget all about the traditional beef quarter pounders that you’ve been eating for years.
-Our Chimichurri Mayonnaise is one of the best condiments we’ve made so far!
+Our Ultimate Halloumi Burger will make you forget all about the traditional beef quarter pounders that you’ve been eating for years.
+Our Chimichurri Mayonnaise is the best halloumi burger sauce we’ve made so far!
 Served with crispy oven-baked potato wedges, they are the best veggie burgers we make and they make a regular appearance on our menu!
 They’re a huge hit with the whole family and friends too!